LEGENDVISHAL/virtual-labs/README.md

 - [Bootstrap 4]
 - [Jinja] templating
 - [CodeMirror] API (for the awesome code editor.)
+- [Chart.js] library for displaying graphs (bar, line, pie charts and many more)

 ### Some Screenshots :
 ##### _**Index page** of the platform which displays all the experiments in a neat mannner._